peer-open-source/xara-docs/source/user/manual/analysis/integrator/DisplacementControl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This command is used to define a *DisplacementControl* integrator.
-In an analysis step with Displacement Control we seek to determine the time step that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.
+In an analysis step with Displacement Control we seek to determine the time step :math:`\Delta \lambda` that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.

 .. tabs::